andyfleming/open-engineering-interview-process/README.md

 ![](images/HiringProcess.png)

-We aim to have our interview process take an average of 3 weeks from start to finish.
+We aim to have our interview process take an average of 1 months from start to finish.
 Between each step of the interview process, we ask for at most 3 business days for us to to make a decision, but at any point during the interview process, please feel comfortable reaching out to us for updates on your candidacy.

 1. **Candidate Application Review:** The recruiter for the position will do the first round of evaluations and review application submissions.
 If more information is required, a member of the team will reach out to the applicant directly.
 Candidates that are disqualified at this stage will be notified by the recruiter.